• Indigenous-owned and Authentic Indigenous Designations

 Elevate Your Business with Indigenous Tourism BC

-Whether you’re looking to showcase your Indigenous ownership or highlight the cultural authenticity of your experiences, ITBC is here to support you.
-Join ITBC today to elevate your business, access valuable resources, and contribute to the sustainable growth and preservation of First Nations lands and communities and Indigenous cultures in British Columbia.
+Whether you’re looking to showcase your Indigenous ownership or highlight the cultural authenticity of your experiences, ITBC is here to support you, with two designations: Indigenous-owned businesses and Authentic Indigenous experiences.
+Join ITBC today to elevate your business, access valuable resources, and contribute to the sustainable growth and preservation of First Nations and Indigenous cultures in British Columbia.

 Join the Authentic Indigenous Community